Error estimate of a bi-fidelity method for kinetic equations with random parameters and multiple scales: Bi-fidelity modeling for the Boltzmann equation

-We first give an introduction to the Boltzmann equation, known as one of the most celebrated kinetic equations for rarefied gas.
+We first give an introduction to the Boltzmann equation, the most celebrated kinetic equations, for rarefied gas.
 There are many sources of uncertainties in the Boltzmann equation, such as the initial data, boundary data, and collision kernel.
 A dimensionless form with scalings reads

 where $f(t,x,v,z)$ is the probability density distribution function, modeling the probability of finding a particle at time $t$, position $x\in \Omega \subset \mathbb{T}^{d_x}$ (periodic box of $d_x$ dimension), and with velocity $v \in \mathbb{R}^{d_v}$.
 We assume the volume of the spatial domain $\Omega$ is bounded.
 The parameter $\e$ is the Knudsen number.
 The case $\alpha=0$ corresponds to the acoustic scaling, and $\alpha=1$ corresponds to the incompressible Navier-Stokes (INS) scaling.
 The collision operator $\mathcal Q$ is a quadratic integral operator modeling the binary elastic collision between particles, and is given by